Contributing To Open-Source 101

 5. Update our remote and local repo

-We need to make sure that our
+We need to ensure that our

 upstream before the push.